 I came to Chile roughly six weeks ago without knowing any Spanish.
 What some have called foolish, I’ve considered a proactive method of learning a new language.
 I take online classes and practice speaking every day, but seeing as I’m past my elementary-school-level development, my mind is no longer a sponge that soaks up scores of words a day.
 It’s taken much longer to cement word words to memory.
 And flashcards, although extremely helpful, can get tedious.

-The sooner I can fully comprehend the language, the more doors will open.
+The sooner I can fully learn a foreign language, the more doors will open.
 I’m floating in a pool of Spanish, but I want to make sure I can swim and not just stay afloat.
 During my time here, I’ve picked up a few (free) ways to learn Spanish beyond the classroom that have helped me tremendously.

 1. Listen to Disney Songs on Youtube